publiccodenet/about/activities/communication/communications-plan.md

 * [Our blog](https://blog.publiccode.net/): long form, platform of record (read more about our blog)
 * [Twitter](https://twitter.com/publiccodenet/): short form, ephemera
+* LinkedIn: share our blogposts or reshare others' content about us, ephemera (mostly avoid, since it’s a closed platform)
 * Facebook: medium form, ephemera (mostly avoid, since it’s a closed platform)
-* LinkedIn: reshare content created about us and posted by others, or replicate Facebook (mostly avoid, since it’s a closed platform)

 Our posting frequency is:

 * Twitter - as often as we have something to say, up to daily.
-It’s dynamic, responsive, topical.
+It’s dynamic, responsive, topical
-* Other channels: when we have something to say.
+* Other channels: when we have something to say
-* Blogposts: to be determined based on our news cycle and how much work blogposts turn out to be.
-Starting guesstimate: we should publish at least once every 3 weeks, and not more than 3 times per week.
+* Blogposts: to be determined based on our news cycle and how much work blogposts turn out to be Starting guesstimate: we should publish at least once every 3 weeks, and not more than 3 times per week

-Scheduling days of the week for maximum engagement
+Scheduling days of the week for maximum engagement:

-* We aim to publish blogposts and jobs on Mondays (for maximum engagement).
+* we aim to publish blogposts and jobs on Mondays (for maximum engagement)
-* The bulk of our social media engagement should take place Monday to Thursday.
+* the bulk of our social media engagement should take place Monday to Thursday

 ### Press releases